abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 practicing the Dhamma—it’s not a widespread inclination that’s happening in the world.
 Perhaps there are small pockets of it here or there but by and large it’s an incredibly rare opportunity.
-We can do our best to take full advantage of this situation because this life is short and we don’t know exactly where we’re going to end up the next time around.
+We can do our best to take full advantage of this situation because this life is short, and we don’t know exactly where we’re going to end up the next time around.
 We keep the momentum going by cultivating the wholesome and skillful qualities we want to bring with us so these qualities carry on into the